titastransport/GustiLogistics/README.md

 ### Application Features

-The app requires authentication to access, so I've included some sample images with notes pertaining to the most interesting and challenging parts.
+The app requires authentication to access, so below are sample images with notes pertaining to the most interesting and challenging parts.

-Upon login the app displays:
+Upon **login** the app displays:
 * An indexing of all products', along with their current quantities and reorder by dates.

 Note: Not all suppliers and products have been uploaded yet.

 ![alt text](/sample_images/ProductsIndexPage.png "Products List")

-Links to two spreadsheet uploaders can be seen at the bottom-left of the above page which:
+Links to two **spreadsheet uploaders** can be seen at the bottom-left of the above page which:
 * Enable updates to the database on the client's end.
-* Are available as an argument in the [params hash](https://gorails.com/episodes/the-params-hash), which I then parse.
+* Are parsed as an argument in the [params hash](https://gorails.com/episodes/the-params-hash).

 ![alt text](/sample_images/FileUploader.png "File Uploader")

-A calendar page:
+A **calendar page**, which takes inspiration from this [RailsCast](http://railscasts.com/episodes/213-calendars) for design and implementation, and:
 * Displays which products should be reordered based on calculated reorder dates.
-* Takes inspiration from this [RailsCast](http://railscasts.com/episodes/213-calendars) for design and implementation.
 * Provides a context of time, which helps my former company envision the bigger picture of ordering, as they need to group orders from different vendors in one vessel from Italy.

 ![alt text](/sample_images/CalendarPage.png "Calendar Prototype")

-Clicking on a product link on the calendar pages takes you to a product analysis page. which:
+Clicking on a product link on the calendar pages takes you to a **product analysis page** which:
 * Lists all vital stats like reorder dates, quantities and more
 * Displays Top B2B customers and total B2C(retail) sales in a table and pie chart.
 * Ranks customers in the last 12 months into 6-month halves, as requested by the client.

 One of my goals in the next few weeks is to enable dynamic querying on the page for any given month range.

 ![alt text](/sample_images/ProductAnalysisPage.png "Product Analysis")